osahris/rps-portal/docs/enduser.md

 ## Wiki-Bookstack
 **Information systematization tool.**
-For a bigger working group sooner or later comes the question of centralizing and structurizing the core internal information.
+For a bigger working group sooner or later comes the question of centralizing and structuring the core internal information.
 Having your own encyclopedia is a reasonable choice, especially if it is such a light-weight and easy-to-use one as Wiki-Bookstack in the RPS.
 More info: [official docs](https://www.bookstackapp.com/docs/)